nirgodin/spotipyio/README.md

     assert actual == expected
 ```

 **Please notice**: The test client expects ordered expectations.
-Here we are first setting a failed response
+Here we first set a failed response
 expectation, then only a successful response.
 If we will first call the `expect_success` method, our code will simply
 not reach the except block.